f5devcentral/f5-velos-training/docs/velos_networking.rst

 +----------------------+----------------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------+

 The QSFP+ and QSFP28 optics when configured for unbundled mode, will break out into either 4 x 25Gb (with a 100Gb QSFP28 optic) or 4 x 10Gb (with a 40Gb QSFP+ optic).
 You will need to utilize a breakout cable to allow the single physical port to break out into 4 lower speed ports.
-The following breakout cable SKUs can be ordered and utilized for either 4 x 25Gb, or 4 x 10GB depending on the optic installed.
+The following breakout cable SKUs can be ordered and utilized on the BX110 blade for either 4 x 25Gb, or 4 x 10GB depending on the optic installed.
 Note, they come in different lengths (1 meter, 3 meters, or 10 meters) and each of the SKUs is a 2 Pack.

 +---------------------+--------------------------------------------------------------------------------------------+
 | F5-UPGVELSR4XSR3M   | VELOS Field Upgrade: QSFP28-QSFP+ Breakout Cable for SR4 ONLY MPO to 4LC (3 Meter 2 Pack)  |